If we need to contact you, we will contact you on this email.

 Your name please so that we can credit your work.

 Chris Hansen was born on March 26, 1959, in Lansing, Michigan.
-His full name is Christopher Edward Hansen, though he is widely known simply as “Chris.”
+His full name is Christopher Edward Hansen, though he is professionally known as Chris Hansen.

-At the age of fourteen, Hansen became intrigued by journalism after closely following the high-profile investigation into the disappearance of Jimmy Hoffa.
-In an interview with the Lansing City Pulse, he recalled how the media coverage of the case inspired his interest in investigative reporting.
+At the age of fourteen, Hansen developed an interest in journalism after closely following the investigation into the disappearance of labor leader Jimmy Hoffa.
+In an interview with the Lansing City Pulse, he described how the extensive media coverage of the case sparked his fascination with investigative reporting, ultimately influencing his career path.

-Hansen’s national prominence grew when he joined the long-running news magazine program Dateline NBC.
-He reported on several major stories, including the Columbine High School massacre, the Oklahoma City bombing, the Unabomber investigations, and the crash of TWA Flight 800.
-He also played a leading role in covering the September 11 attacks for the show.
+Hansen gained national recognition after joining the news magazine program Dateline NBC.
+During his tenure, he covered several major national and international news events, including the Columbine High School shooting, the Oklahoma City bombing, the Unabomber case, and the crash of TWA Flight 800.
+He was also a key figure in Dateline’s coverage of the September 11 terrorist attacks.

-Chris Hansen is perhaps best known for creating and hosting the investigative series To Catch a Predator.
-The program, part of Dateline NBC’s lineup, focused on confronting individuals attempting to meet minors for sexual encounters.
-Undercover operatives would pose as underage boys or girls online.
-When the suspects arrived at designated locations expecting to meet minors, they were met by Hansen and a camera crew.
+Chris Hansen is widely known for creating and hosting the investigative series To Catch a Predator, which aired as part of Dateline NBC.
+The program targeted individuals attempting to meet minors for illicit sexual encounters.
+Undercover operatives from watchdog groups would pose as underage individuals online, coordinating meetups that were secretly filmed.
+When the suspects arrived, they were confronted by Hansen and a film crew, followed in many instances by intervention from law enforcement.

-In 2011, tabloid reports alleged that Hansen had engaged in an extramarital relationship with Kristyn Caddell, a Florida-based television journalist.
-Photographs published by the National Enquirer purported to show Hansen visiting Caddell's apartment and leaving with luggage, sparking public discussion due to his marital status and family life.
-Hansen has not publicly addressed all aspects of the reports in detail, and the matter remains a point of personal controversy rather than professional misconduct.
+In 2011, Chris Hansen faced public scrutiny following tabloid reports alleging an extramarital affair with Florida-based journalist Kristyn Caddell.
+Photographs published by the National Enquirer showed Hansen visiting Caddell's apartment and departing with personal belongings.
+While the reports generated attention due to Hansen’s public image and family status, he has not addressed the incident extensively.
+The matter remains a topic of personal concern rather than professional misconduct.

 Source you received the information from. eg. personal experiences, acquaintances, web-links, etc